tuna/pub-mirror/README.md

 [![Pub Package](https://img.shields.io/pub/v/pub_mirror.svg)](https://pub.dartlang.org/packages/pub_mirror)

-A multi-thread tool to download content of [Pub](http://pub.dartlang.org), and the result can be served by a http server and taken as the backend of [pub](https://github.com/dart-lang/pub), [flutter](https://github.com/flutter/flutter) or even Pub Mirror itself.
+A multi-thread tool to download content from [Pub](http://pub.dartlang.org).
+Then the result can be served by a http server and taken as the backend of [pub](https://github.com/dart-lang/pub), [flutter](https://github.com/flutter/flutter) or even Pub Mirror itself.